 Before you remove and replace parts, you must be aware of all safety issues.

-First, read the safety precautions in Definitions of notice.
+First, read the safety precautions in the IBM System Safety Notices.
 These guidelines help you safely work with the SAN Volume Controller and uninterruptible power supply.